 So this technique transforms greenware (newly moulded clay pots and other shapes) to the hardened ceramic end product.
 The key to bisque firing is taking it nice and slow.
 The kiln needs to fire the clay gradually to extract any remaining moisture.
 You can’t rush this bisque firing process, if you do the clay might burst from the rapid release of residual water.
 So to make sure THAT doesn’t happen, the temperature of the kiln is raised incrementally until the clay is no longer fragile.
 Finally, the kiln is switched off and the ceramic cooled steadily to prevent cracking.
 The end result is what you call bisque-ware.

 Unless you want your tea seeping out of your mug, you’ll want to glaze fire your ceramics.
 To make your ceramics non-porous, they need to be treated with glaze, a coating which sticks to the clay.
 Other than it’s water proofing purpose, glaze firing involves decoration and colours so the finished product can be strong, practical and beautiful.
 A glaze is applied to the bisque-ware, then put back in the kiln for the final stage.
 Again, nice and slowly the temperature is raised slowly then decreased until the product is left to cool, giving a finished product that is tough and practical.

 4. Finishing And Decoration Techniques

-Pottery is an age-old craft that encourages you to explore the range of your creativity whilst making beautiful products unique to you.
+Pottery is a timeless craft that really pushes you to explore the range of your creativity whilst making beautiful ceramic products unique to you.
 Clear a shelf, you’re going to need space for your new hand built mugs, wheel thrown pots and glazed vases.